ANFTechTeam/ANFCapacityManager/README.md

    * **Target Resource Group for Alerts** - new alerts will be created in this resource group.
    * **Target Resource Group to Monitor** - leave this field blank to monitor your entire subscription.
    * **Capacity Pool % Full Threshold** - This determines the consumed threshold that triggers an alert for capacity pools.
 A value of 90 would cause an alert to be triggered when the capacity pool reaches 90% consumed.
-   * **Volume % Full Threshold** - This determines the consumed threshold that triggers an alert for volumes.
+   * **Volume Percent Grow Threshold** - This determines the consumed threshold that triggers an alert for volumes and triggers auto grow.
 A value of 80 would cause an alert to be triggered when the volume reaches 80% consumed.
+   * **Volume Percent Warn Threshold** - This determines the consumed threshold that triggers an alert for volumes.
+A value of 70 would cause an alert to be triggered when the volume reaches 70% consumed.
    * **Existing Action Group's Resource Group** - this is the resource group that contains your **_existing_** Action Group.
    * **Existing Action Group for Capacity Notifications** - this is the action group that will be triggered for capacity based alerting.
 This should be pre-created by you.
 This action group could send email/sms, or anything else you would like.
    * **Auto Grow Amount** - Percent of the existing volume size or GiB (g) or TiB (t) to automatically grow a volume if it reaches the % Full Threshold specified above.
 A value of 0 (zero) will disable the AutoGrow feature.
 To specify